The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \left(\lambda_1\newhat{A} + \lambda_2\newhat{B}\right)\left(\psi_1 + \psi_2\right) &= \lambda_1\newhat{A}\left(\psi_1 + \psi_2\right) + \lambda_2\newhat{B}\left(\psi_1 + \psi_2\right)\nonumber\\ &= \lambda_1\newhat{A}\psi_1 + \lambda_1\newhat{A}\psi_2 + \lambda_2\newhat{B}\psi_1 + \lambda_2\newhat{B}\psi_2\nonumber\\ &= \left(\lambda_1\newhat{A} + \lambda_2\newhat{B}\right)\psi_1 + \left(\lambda_1\newhat{A} + \lambda_2\newhat{B}\right)\psi_2. \end{align} \]

-So linear combinations of linear operators are linear.
-Since the normal derivation rules apply to partial derivatives, we get
+Linear combinations of linear operators are therefore linear.
+Since the usual differentiation rules apply to partial derivatives, one obtains

 \[ \begin{align} \frac{\partial}{\partial x_i}\lambda\psi &= \lambda\frac{\partial}{\partial x_i}\psi\\ \frac{\partial}{\partial x_i}\left(\psi_1 + \psi_2\right) &= \frac{\partial}{\partial x_i}\psi_1 + \frac{\partial}{\partial x_i}\psi_2, \end{align} \]

-where the time is covered by one of the $x_i$.
-Partial derivatives and linear combinations of partial derivatives (also with basis vectors) are therefore linear.
+where time is taken to be one of the $x_i$.
+Partial derivatives, as well as linear combinations of partial derivatives (also with basis vectors), are therefore linear.

 Let $\left(x_1, x_2, x_3\right)$ be three Cartesian coordinates and $\left(\mathbf{e}_1, \mathbf{e}_2, \mathbf{e}_3\right)$ be the corresponding basis.
 The vector product $\mathbf{A}\times\mathbf{B}$ of two vectors $\mathbf{A} = \left(A_1, A_2, A_3\right)^T$, $B = \left(B_1, B_2, B_3\right)^T$ is defined by